 The appearance of a large number of granules may suggest that an inspection ought to be scheduled in the near future.
 If those granules were seen at a spot where water comes out of a downspout, then that would certainly signal the need for the scheduling of such a procedure.
 Each granule would have come from the roof’s surface.

 If the person working to maintain the home’s roofing discovers spots of black asphalt, that sighting should get noted.
-Roofing company in San Jose knows that it belongs on a list of things that signal the need for a roof inspection.
+A roofing company knows that it belongs on a list of things that signal the need for a roof inspection.
 If a family’s residence has tiles on the rooftop, then the presence of cracked or broken tiles would signal the need to contact some professional roofing inspectors.
 The cracks and breaks would allow rainwater to reach the felt base underneath the tiles.

 A stain on the ceiling would suggest that water has been leaking onto the ceiling.
 That water must have come from some spot on the rooftop.

 A stain on the underside of the roof’s deck in the attic.
-The homeowner that reads this hint should feel reminded that all roofs have two sides; one gets exposed to the elements, while the other one stays hidden in the attic.
+The homeowner reading this hint should remember that all roofs have two sides; one gets exposed to the elements, while the other stays hidden in the attic.
 Smart homeowners make a point of examining that hidden area.

 A rooftop demands an inspector’s attention.
-Yet the homeowner’s attention needs to focus on seeking out any evidence that it is now time to contact such an inspector.
+Yet the homeowner needs to focus on seeking out evidence that it is now time to contact such an inspector.
 Outdoors, those examinations should reflect an awareness of the potential effects of the weather.

 Indoors, an examination can take place at any time.
 Indoors, it is not necessary to rely on any elaborate equipment.
-Still, it does not pay to check on the condition the parts of the attic, unless one can shine a flashlight on those same parts.
+Still, it does not pay to check on the condition of the parts of the attic unless one can shine a flashlight on those same parts.